root-project/web/manual/python/index.md

 For using PyROOT, a Python version > 2.2 is required.<br>
 The top level Python module `ROOT.py` is located in `$ROOTSYS/lib`.
 The `ROOT.py` module imports the `libPyROOT.so` ROOT extension module and performs an initialization similar to ROOT.

+> **Python**
+>
+> The usage of Python with ROOT requires working knowledge of Python.
+For detailed information on Python, refer to Python language references such as [Python Language Reference](https://docs.python.org/3/reference/).

 > **Tutorials**
 >